 "Have you ever had a falling-out with a neighbor because he tried to molest your daughter and you don't share?"

 So the kids and I talked for a bit about evil and trivializing things and people who think that things that annoy them or they disagree with are evil.
 I hope I wasn't too edgy because the test, as they described it, did offend me.

-The death of common sense regarding violence - The death of common sense regarding violence.
-The post The death of common sense regarding violence appeared first on Wim Demeere's Blog.
-Related posts...
+The overlooked part of effective techniques - The overlooked part of effective techniques The post The overlooked part of effective techniques appeared first on Wim Demeere's Blog.
+Related posts: ...